Resources

 In the excitement of getting to move-in day, don’t skip this important step!

-For renters, you are about to assume responsibility for the condition of the property when you vacate.
 Everything below the inspection standard should be documented to ensure that you’re not charged for repairs or replacement when you terminate the lease.

-Who attends the walkthrough?
+Who Attends the Walk-Through?

-Typically, a seller should leave the property in “broom-swept” condition, meaning clutter and trash have been removed, counters and surfaces have been wiped down, and floors and carpet have been swept or vacuumed.
-See below for a checklist for your renting or home buying walkthrough.
+Typically, a seller should leave the property in a “broom-swept” condition, meaning that clutter and trash have been removed, counters and surfaces have been wiped down, and floors and carpets have been swept or vacuumed.

 For Renters